SoftwareStackLukas/Results-LLM-Oracle-MC-DC-Prototype/MCDCPrompts.md

 ## Rerun the prompt as the prior results was false (depending on the result of ChatGPT)
 - Please, rethink your output and fill in numerical values.
+- Rethink the third output of the objects in the array list.
+The others seem good